claeri27/wdi-project2/README.md

 Getting the API to return the movie poster images may be difficult.
 I'll solve this by getting help from teachers or researching google.
 I plan on implementing a lot of high quality css when I'm done so that will probably be the hardest part.

 ## Wireframes:

-The link to my surge is here: [Movie Grabber](https://github.com/facebook/create-react-app).